 The greatest aches and pains are usually invisible.

-You know when you hear of a celebrity having some rare disease or depression and everyone goes, “wow, they looked great!
+You know when you hear of a celebrity having some rare disease or depression and everyone goes, “Wow, they looked great!
 You’d never know.”
-That’s the case with TMJ (temporomandibular disorder), you cannot see it.
-It’s painful, inconvenient and torturous at times but no one would know you were in pain.
+That’s kind of the case with TMJ (temporomandibular disorder), you cannot see it.
+It’s painful, inconvenient, and torturous at times but no one would know you were in pain.
+At times, it can also be depressing.
 And if they know, they do not understand unless they’ve had it, too.

 How I discovered I had TMJ